isomerpages/psd-psw/_pstc-2024/Main Session.md

 <p>Mr Ong Kim Pong is the Group CEO of PSA International and is responsible
 for the overall performance and strategic growth of the Group’s portfolios and partnerships.
-Mr Ong is a member of the National Research Foundation Board and the Urban Redevelopment Authority Board, he is also the Co-Chairman of the Manufacturing Trade &amp; Connectivity Domain International Advisory Panel.</p>
+Mr Ong is a member of the National Research Foundation Board and the Urban Redevelopment Authority Board.
+He is also the Co-Chairman of the Manufacturing Trade &amp; Connectivity Domain International Advisory Panel.</p>
 <p>Committed to nurturing emerging leaders, Mr Ong serves as the Chairman